 A high-quality offer in the ASSET MANAGEMENT sector should contain the elements enumerated below.

-ESTABLISHMENT

-- 1) Removes barriers to establishment by foreign investors in the financial sector and allows wholly-owned subsidiaries. - 2) Allows establishment in the form of branches or other forms of presence. - Commits to permitting locally established affiliates of foreign asset management firms to use the services of affiliates outside the host economy to provide asset management services to domestic clients in the host economy. - Commits to removing prohibitions on foreign firms from managing pension assets, including public assets, on the same basis as domestic firms. - 5) Contains no "economic needs tests" or other geographic or product-specific restrictions. - 6) Commits to grandfather existing investments in operations and activities. - 7) Ensures market access for the full range of asset management services, including cash or portfolio management, all forms of collective investment management, pension fund management, and custodial, depository and trust services and auxiliary services, including credit references and analysis, investment portfolio research and advice on acquisitions and on corporate restructuring and strategy. - 8) Permits the dissemination and processing of financial information necessary to provide clients with necessary services. - 9) Commits to support the provision and transfer of financial information, financial data processing, and the provision of advisory and software related services.
+ESTABLISHMENT 1) Removes barriers to establishment by foreign investors in the financial sector and allows whollyowned subsidiaries.
+2) Allows establishment in the form of branches or other forms of presence.
+3) Commits to permitting locally established affiliates of foreign asset management firms to use the services of affiliates outside the host economy to provide asset management services to domestic clients in the host economy.
+4) Commits to removing prohibitions on foreign firms from managing pension assets, including public assets, on the same basis as domestic firms.
+5) Contains no "economic needs tests" or other geographic or product-specific restrictions.
+6) Commits to grandfather existing investments in operations and activities.
+7) Ensures market access for the full range of asset management services INCLUDING CASH OR PORTFOLIO MANAGEMENT, ALL FORMS OF COLLECTIVE INVESTMENT MANAGEMENT, PENSION FUND MANAGEMENT, AND CUSTODIAL, DEPOSITORY AND TRUST SERVICES AND AUXILIARY SERVICES, INCLUDING CREDIT REFERENCE AND ANALYSIS, INVESTMENT PORTFOLIO RESEARCH AND ADVICE ON ACQUISITIONS AND ON CORPORATE RESTRUCTURING AND STRATEGY 8) Permits the dissemination and processing of financial information necessary to provide clients with necessary services.
+9) Commits to support the provision and transfer of financial information, financial data processing, and the provision of advisory and software related services.
+CROSS BORDER 1) Permits foreign asset management firms to provide services on a cross border (Mode 1) basis 2) Commits to support financial services provided cross border without requirement of local establishment (Mode 3) and also permits by consumption abroad (Mode 2) TEMPORARY ENTRY OF NATURAL PERSONS Facilitates the temporary entry of key financial services personnel required for managerial, 1) technological, system or risk management purposes (add other categories as may be required by applicable investments).
+Removes requirements for a minimum number of senior or key personnel to be resident or located 2) in the economy.
+NATIONAL TREATMENT 1) Provides assured national treatment for the full range of asset management activities provided by financial services firms.
+2) Locally established affiliates of foreign asset management firms should have the same access to domestic and international markets as domestic companies.
+3) Locally established affiliates of foreign asset management firms should be treated for regulatory and other purposes on the same basis as domestic companies.
+Where differences in such treatment exist, they should not create conditions of competition more favorable to domestic service or service suppliers than for like service or service suppliers of other WTO Members.
+4) AVOIDS DISCRIMINATORY TREATMENT BETWEEN INTERNATIONAL FIRMS DOING BUSINESS IN A MEMBER ECONOMY AND DOMESTIC COMPANIES 5) WHERE COMMITMENTS ARE BELOW THE LEVEL OF ACCESS TO THE MARKET PROVIDED UNDER DOMESTIC LAW, THE OFFER SHOULD NOT LIMIT OR RESTRICT THE PRESENT DEGREE OF MARKET OPPORTUNITIES OR THE BENEFITS ALREADY ENJOYED BY ANY FINANCIAL SERVICE SUPPLIER OF ANY OTHER MEMBER IN THE MARKET, WHETHER CROSS-BORDER OR THROUGH A COMMERCIAL PRESENCE, BUT NOR SHOULD THIS PRECLUDE THOSE

-CROSS BORDER

-- 1) Permits foreign asset management firms to provide services on a cross border (Mode 1) basis - 2) Commits to support financial services provided cross border without requirement of local establishment (Mode 3) and also permits by consumption abroad (Mode 2)

-TEMPORARY ENTRY OF NATURAL PERSONS

-- 1) Facilitates the temporary entry of key financial services personnel required for managerial, technological, system or risk management purposes (add other categories as may be required by applicable investments). - 2) Removes requirements for a minimum number of senior or key personnel to be resident or located in the economy.

-NATIONAL TREATMENT

-- Provides assured national treatment for the full range of asset management activities provided by financial services firms. - 2) Locally established affiliates of foreign asset management firms should have the same access to domestic and international markets as domestic companies. - 3) Locally established affiliates of foreign asset management firms should be treated for regulatory and other purposes on the same basis as domestic companies.
-Where differences in such treatment exist, they should

-- not create conditions of competition more favorable to domestic service or service suppliers than for like service or service suppliers of other WTO Members. - 4) Avoids discriminatory treatment between international firms doing business in a member economy and domestic companies. - 5) Where commitments are below the level of access to the market provided under domestic law, the offer should not limit or restrict the present degree of market opportunities or the benefits already enjoyed by any financial service supplier or any other member in the market, whether cross-border or through a commercial presence, but nor should this preclude those benefits being available to all other members. - 6) Non-discriminatory treatment against a foreign service provider introducing new products or services.
+BENEFITS BEING AVAILABLE TO ALL OTHER MEMBERS.
+6) NON-DISCRIMINATORY TREATMENT AGAINST A FOREIGN SERVICE PROVIDER INTRODUCING NEW PRODUCTS OR SERVICES

+ADDITIONAL COMMITMENTS